mj294/public/Codex.md

 #### 2A Perceptions: Senses
 Personal mental and physical abilities, constraints, and biases.

-- Perception/sensation is the signal processing
+- Perception/sensation is signal processing.
 - Free will is an illusion and pointless to keep.
 - Altruism is an illusion.
 - I have and am building a model of reality.